adejumoisris/Brilloconnetz/README.md

 All validation checks for the four fields (username, email, password, and date of birth) are performed concurrently without using Threads or ExecutorServices.

-To achieve the concurrent valdation checks, CompletableFuture was use
+To achieve the concurrent valdation checks, *CompletableFuture* was use.
+This can be found in the model package, *UserInputConsoleApp.java* file

 ### C: Generating a Signed JWT